 The Board of Directors will receive no compensation for their services.
-They may be reimbursed for reasonable expenses incurred serving the corporation; however, this must be approved by the vote of 1/3 of the Board.
+They may be reimbursed for reasonable expenses incurred serving the corporation; however, this must be approved by the vote of at least 3 of the Board.

 Section Seven (resignation and removal)

-ARTICLE III - OFFICERS and BOARD OF DIRECTORS
+ARTICLE IlI - OFFICERS and BOARD OF DIRECTORS

-The elected officers of this corporation are the Board of Directors.
-Officers shall consist of a president, a vice president, a recording secretary, and a treasurer, and past president. ( In 1999 the Board of Directors decreed that the membership chairperson would be a member of the Board of Directors because of the importance of that job.
-This was not a by-law change, as that was by required by these by-laws.)
+The officers of this corporation are the Board of Directors.
+Officers shall consist of a president, a vice president, a recording secretary, and a treasurer, and past president.
+Remove:

 The past president shall serve as advisor and have a vote as a member of the Board of Directors.